AidanSpeakss/AidanSpeakss/README.md

 ### Hi there 👋

-I'm Aidan Raney, a cyber security student, an expert frontend developer with proffesional experience, and a novice software developer with academic experience.
+I'm Aidan Raney, a cyber security student, an experienced frontend developer with proffesional experience, and a novice software developer with academic experience.

 ### Projects:
 - [devaidan.dev](https://www.devaidan.com) - My website